 The Wraparound Process:

 The Wraparound process is an old idea with a few new twists.
 The “old” idea stems from a past time when family lived close together and the extended family was very involved in the lives of other family members.
-When problems or difficulties arose with a family member, whether it was in raising the children or raising a barn, the extended family would gather around the family member and “wraparound” the problem.
+When problems or difficulties arose with a family member, whether it was in raising the individual or raising a barn, the extended family would gather around the family member and “wraparound” the problem.
 Strengths and resources were assessed and those members who could provide support were identified.
 A plan was made and responsibilities assigned.
 From time to time the family would meet and re-assess the progress of the problem resolution.
 If new problems arose, or changes needed to occur within the plan, it was discussed and new planning took place.

 Wraparound today follows these same principles with the change that professionals are added to the equation to help strengthen the family when extended family is not available or willing to become involved.
 Treatment planning is strength based opposed to problem based.
 Having non-professionals actively included in the treatment planning helps provide resources not previously accessed and having members of the family or culture present assures that treatment planning is ethnically and culturally appropriate.
-The Wraparound Process is utilized in all of our residential treatment programs.
+The Wraparound Process is utilized in all of our Live-In Programs.

 The Client Team: